 Kidneys are paired organs in the abdomen that filter the waste products of metabolism from the blood for excretion from the body.
 They are also important in maintaining water and electrolyte balance in the body.
-Kidney disease is relatively common in birds and may present as acute or chronic problems.
+Kidney disease is relatively common in birds, especially budgies, and may present as an acute or chronic problem.

-There are many causes of kidney problems including infections (bacterial, viral, fungal, and parasitic), tumors (common in budgies), toxic insults, certain nutritional excesses, metabolic disorders (such as gout) and blockages or obstructions.
+There are many causes of kidney disorders including infections (bacterial, viral, fungal, and parasitic), tumors (common in budgies), heavy metal toxicity, vitamin D toxicity, and other nutritional excesses, metabolic disorders (such as gout), and blockages or obstructions.

 What are the clinical signs of a kidney disorder?

 Some clinical signs are very characteristic of kidney disease, such as polyuria (excess wetness around the fecal material).
 Your bird may show non-specific signs such as fluffed feathers, listlessness, depression, anorexia (decreased food consumption), weakness, not flying, weight loss, increased thirst, lameness, swollen joints, difficulty breathing, and/or a swollen, puffy abdomen.

 "Some clinical signs are very characteristic of kidney disease, such as polyuria (excess wetness around the fecal material)."

 In any case, if your bird shows a sign of illness, time is of the essence in hopes of the best outcome from treatment.

 Your veterinarian will start with a complete history, obtain your bird’s body weight, and perform a physical examination.
 There are many tests that can help your veterinarian determine the nature of your bird's problem.
 Each test provides another piece of the puzzle and many tests are sometimes needed to give more clarity.